otfried/ipe-tools/appimage/README.md

 * Change directory with `cd ipe-tools/appimage`

-* Download and created needed tools with `./setup.sh`.
+* Download and compile the needed tools and libraries with `./setup.sh`.

-* Start compilation and packaging process with `./recipe.sh`.
+* Start Ipe compilation and packaging process with `./recipe.sh`.
   This creates `Ipe.AppImage` inside the current directory.